 Perspective is very easy for me to have, believe me.

-The 5 hours we did spend?
-Some of it felt easy, like old times.
-Talking about spending time together in the future.
+The five hours we did spend?
+Some of it felt easy, like old times — talking about spending time together in the future felt relaxing.

 At those moments, I just wanted to go back home or run away.
 It was a complicated, weird feeling.
-So different than when he came to Fayetteville, So very different.
+It was so different than when he came home, So very different.

 I thought that he could see in my eyes that I was feeling sad or lost.
 I hated that.
 I had not felt that pain since he had left in August.
 I wanted to hide it from him.

 I had gone walking early one morning from our hotel, right by campus, all the way to his dorm.
 Quite a hike actually.
 It was cold as kraut.
 From the dorm, I walked to where I believed his classes were so I could envision him doing the same every morning.
-Maybe I was seeing the people he saw every morning.
-Capture what his world was like because I felt kinda shut out.
+Maybe I was seeing the people he saw.
+I was trying to capture what his world was like.
 Like a little puppy I would look up every now and then, hoping that maybe I would see him unexpectedly, knowing he was in class somewhere.
-“Do you know Rob?”

 I was sitting in the airport when I began working on this entry.
 Sitting across from me was a guy in his early thirties having a warm-sounding conversation on his cell phone.
 At the end, I heard him say, “OK, ‘bye Mom.
 Love you”.
 He didn’t know how much better he made me feel.